Angel-125/Pathfinder/GameData/WildBlueIndustries/Pathfinder/Readme.txt

 ---REVISION HISTORY---

+0.9.28
+The Doc and Spyglass finally get their IVAs!
+Just two more to go...

+New Parts
+- Added the Buffalo ISRU, built from the stock mini ISRU.
+It has several configurations to choose from.
+- Added the Flex Fuel Power Pack.
+The Power Pack is a 2U Buffalo chassis unit that has solar panels and also a generator that can burn Ore, MonoPropellant, or LiquidFuel & Oxidizer.
+Power output varies depending upon the configuration.

+IVAs
+- Added IVA to the Doc Science Lab.
+- Added IVA to the Spyglass.

+Tundra & Wagon Parts
+- The Tundra 200 and 400, as well as the Wagon, can now become a resource distributor or consumer.
+As a distributor, the storage part shares its resources.
+As a consumer, it fills its resources from the distribution system until full.

+Hacienda
+- Added an industrial greenhouse template to the Hacienda, because pandas chew through a lot of bamboo.

+Contracts
+- Added a first stab at contracts for the Ponderosa, Casa, Hacienda, Conestoga, Chuckwagon, and Doc.

+Bug Fixes
+- Fixed an issue where converters weren't benefiting from research projects in the geology lab.

 0.9.27
 This release brings Pathfinder closer to its 1.0 release.
 It introduces the new Local Operations Manager, a screen that lets you control the functionality of all vessels within physics range.
 It also makes some tweaks to the life support systems, and offers a new way to process resources in order to fix an issue where you could produce RareMetals and ExoticMinerals in biomes/asteroids that didn't have RareMetals and ExoticMinerals.
 This new method also gives a way to squeeze more resources out of asteroids, and provides a key component to the future making of Konkrete.